0compute/xtraceback/README.md

 XTraceback
 ==========

-Extended traceback formatter with support for local variable expansion and syntax highlighting.
+Extended Python traceback formatter with support for local variable expansion and syntax highlighting.

 The formatter monkey patches the stdlib's traceback module replacing `print_tb`,